chende008/react-native-easy-app/README.en-US.md

   * 1.7.0 XStorage initialization adds required parameter storageImp (AsyncStorage instance)
   * 1.7.4 Set the default timeout of XHttpConfig to 15 seconds; update the readme file and add XStorage synchronization initialization code snippets.
   * 1.7.5 Remove the parameter urlEncoded processing of specific request, only support global encoding or no encoding; fix the encoding processing under non-formEncoded type.
-  * 1.7.6 Set the default contentType of XHttpConfig to application/x-www-form-urlencoded; set the default icon of XText at the top of the text.
+  * 1.7.6 Set the default contentType of XHttpConfig to application/x-www-form-urlencoded; set the default icon of XText to be at the top of the text.
+  * 1.7.7 XText adds iconStyle and resizeMode attributes; XHttp common parameters can support incoming FormData, and add paramRaw native parameters to directly send requests support.

 ### Usage